flavorjones/calendar-assistant/README.md

 Events are nicely formatted, with faint strikeouts for events you've declined, and some additional attributes listed when present (e.g., "needsAction", "self", "not-busy", "1:1" ...)

-Event "recurrence rules" are expressed in plain english like "Every 2 weeks on Tuesdays", thanks to [Ice Cube](https://github.com/seejohnrun/ice_cube).

 ### Date and Time Specification

 All dates and times are interpreted by [Chronic](https://github.com/mojombo/chronic) and so can be fuzzy terms like "tomorrow", "tuesday", "next thursday", and "two days from now" as well as specific dates and times.

-For a date range or a datetime range, split the start and end with `..` or `...` like:
+For a date range or a datetime range, split the start and end with `..` or `...` (with or without spaces) like:

 * "tomorrow ... three days from now"
 * "2018-09-24..2018-09-27".